whylabs/whylogs/DEVELOPMENT.md

 make docs
 ```

 Poetry manages virtualenvs as well.
 Typically, on a project that uses virtualenv directly you would activate the virtualenv to get all of the binaries that you install with pip onto the path.
-Poetry works in a similar way but with different comands.
+Poetry works in a similar way but with different commands.

 ```
 # Activate the poetry virtualenv
 poetry shell
 ```

-You shouldn't have to actually do that unless you want to run some of the executables things that are installed from pypi directly.
+You shouldn't have to actually do that unless you want to run some of the executables that are installed from pypi directly.
 One use case would be manually running `pytest` on a single test file rather than running them all with `make test`.

 ## Manging Dependencies
 This is done through poetry.
 There needs be a good reason to add dependencies that should be included in the commit message.